-Before your fundraising season campaign launches, think about whether you can improve your donation page.
+Before your campaign launches, think about whether you can improve your donation page.

 What if your donation page makes it too complicated or time-consuming to take action?
-You can miss out on the extra donations that occur during fundraising season.
+You can miss out on the extra donations that occur during the holiday season.

 You want to offer a seamless checkout process to maximize the number of donors who will give in the last quarter of the year.